noahpresler/semesterly/docs/styleguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. We follow the ESLint style guideline as configured in our ``.eslintrc.js`` file.

 2. We format our frontend code using Prettier.
+Line length is configured to 88, like the
+   backend.

 3. Use PascalCase for React components, camelCase for everything else.